bitcraze/bitcraze-website/src/development/overview.md

 The parameter and logging frameworks enables developers to easily (via macros in the firmware) define a special usage for variables.
-When the host connects to the Crazyflie a list of these are downloaded and they can be used.
+When the host connects to the Crazyflie a list of them is downloaded and they can be used.
 The parameters are used to change variables in the Crazyflie in real-time.
 This is very useful when working with the regulation, then you can change the tuning on the fly.
 The logging framework is used to set up logging of variables from the